liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-liferay-ui-standards/01-updating-the-end-user-app/02-clay-ui-updates/02-updating-the-edit-view.markdown

 as clear and uncluttered as possible, you'll move the title and associated back button to the portlet title.
 Follow these steps to make these changes:

-1. Open the `guestbook-mvc` module's `init.jsp` and add the following import for the portlet URL:
+1. Open the `guestbook-web` module's `init.jsp` and add the following import for the portlet URL:

         <%@ page import="javax.portlet.PortletURL" %>